mjkaufer/3D-Printable-Butterfly-Knife/README.md

 Files for the knife are located in /3D-Files, if you couldn't guess.

 There are open and closed files for your viewing pleasure, and a plain file meant to 3D print.
+Only print the file called Butterfly-Print.stl.

 You can actually view .STL files in GitHub via the browser!
 Crazy stuff!